malpunek/shakespeare-captioning/Qualitative.md

 --------------------
 Normal: a group of people sitting on a park bench
 --------------------
-Styled: a group of people sitting on a park bench
+Styled: but i pray you have a continent forbearance till the people that is sitting on a park
 --------------------